-Comment: Since 2016, CAP follow up is coordinated by the CSR manager.
-Suitsupply could show active follow up of the audits in China and has a clear system in place to keep track of all CAP follow up.
-In 2016, Suitsupply appointed one person as part of the China buying office to check CAP follow up and support suppliers in the process of Code implementation.
+Comment: CAP follow up is coordinated by the CSR manager together with the coordinator.
+SuitSupply could show active follow up of the audits in China and has a clear system in place to keep track of all CAP follow-up.
+SuitSupply has also appointed one person of the China buying office to check CAP follow-up and support suppliers in the process of Code implementation.
+The person of the China buying office also visits locations in other production countries to improve the production quality, monitoring and follow-up of CAP issues.